-The collection sites must be open for the public to return lamps during regular business hours.
+The collection sites must be open for the public to return fluorescent light bulbs during regular business hours.
 If customers abandon products on property while the collection site is closed, take them inside and place them in the appropriate containers if they are program material.